6uhrmittag/Synth-Riders-DiscordRPC/README.md

 ## Features

 - Detailed Discord RPC based on the output of https://github.com/bookdude13/SynthRiders-Websockets-Mod
+- Show Album Artwork of the currently playing song
 - Automatic launch on startup
     - Allows the RPC application to start automatically when the user logs in, removing the need to manually start the application